 There is no question, the long run benefits to documenting events are understood.
 The real question is if there is enough time in the day to document them.
 In the fast-paced CPG industry, plot twists are a regular part of the story.
 Understandably, pressing issues get prioritized, unfortunately at the cost of capturing history.

 At the end of the day, it doesn’t matter what kind of events are impacting demand.
 The more detailed documentation that can be done around what happened, the better the forecast can be in the future.
 Ideally, the documentation is a single source accessible to everyone on the S&OP team.
 Furthermore, it should be presented in an easy to understand manner that any team member can draw conclusions from and take action on.
 An effective such tool could be used to transfer knowledge to a new team member or to make better use of knowledge within the team itself.

 “More than knowledge transfer, this is about knowledge management.”

 Here at fiddlehead, we work with S&OP professionals from leading CPG companies every day.
 While we hear near-unanimous agreement surrounding everything outlined above, we have yet to come across a tool that is useful to this capacity.
 So, we’re building it.
 By working closely with soon-to-be end users, we believe we are building something uniquely useful.

 If you work in S&OP and would like to help shape this tool, comment below or send us an email at firstname.lastname@example.org.

 We are excited to share more in the near future!

 Like what you just read?
 Sign up for our news letter.

-Our weekly forecast for the future of supply chain, straight to your inbox.
+Our quarterly forecast for the future of supply chain, straight to your inbox.